systemd

 of the files into memory, to satisfy each query.

-On logs aggregation servers, the performance of the queries depend on the following factors:
+On logs aggregation servers, the performance of the queries depends on the following factors:

 The number of files involved in each query.

-This is why we suggest to select a source when possible.
+This is why we suggest selecting a source when possible.

 The speed of the disks hosting the journal files.

-Journal files perform a lot of reading while querying, so the fastest the disks, the faster the query will finish.
+Journal files perform a lot of reading while querying, so the faster the disks, the faster the query will finish.

 The memory available for caching parts of the files.